-The third point to keep in mind when selecting your pageant dresses is age appropriateness.
-The areas where contestants struggle are usually in the teen years or in the Mrs. or Ms. pageants.
-Pageant systems want their Teen contestants to look like teens, not Miss contestants and it can be challenging for teens to understand this.
+The third point to keep in mind is age appropriateness.
+Pageant systems want their Teen contestants to look like teens, not Miss contestants.
 Pageant dresses that are very low cut, have a low back, or a slit on the leg are not appropriate for teen girls.
 They may look spectacular on you, but if you are showing too much skin and looking sexy, then that pageant dress is not right.

-If you are a grown woman who is married, has children or is competing in a pageant specifically for married women or more mature ladies, then you must be a bit more conservative when selecting your wardrobe.
+If you are an adult woman who is competing in a Mrs. or Ms. pageant, then you must be a bit more conservative when selecting your wardrobe.
 You can still have style and flair of course, but you don’t want to be wearing the same outfit that a 22-year-old is wearing.
-Ironically, some of the rules that apply to teens, also apply to you.
-You can wear something that is clearly adult, like a gown with a leg slit, or a gown with a lower neckline, but you still have to be tasteful and not overdo it with the sex appeal of your clothing.
+You can wear something that is clearly mature, like a gown with a leg slit, or a lower neckline, but you still have to be tasteful and not overdo it with the sex appeal of your clothing.

 A pageant dress is too short if you can see your shoes.
-This is one of the mistakes that you will see at just about every single pageant.
 You cannot see your feet when you are standing up tall and wearing your gown, so you need to look at yourself in the mirror when you have your heels on, or ask someone to tell you how the length looks.

-A pageant dress is too tight if it ripples or pulling lines appear, especially under the arms around the bust or around the hips.
-If a pageant dresses is too tight, it will be evident as soon as you start moving.
+A pageant dress is too tight if it ripples or pulling lines appear, especially under the arms, around the bust or around the hips.

 Style for your body

-You are going to have to try on a lot of gowns, and there is really no substitute for that.
+You will have to try on a lot of gowns, and there is really no substitute for that.
 You may love gowns that you see on your favorite titleholders or even your best friend, but that does not mean that that particular style will look great on you.
-You not only have to find what styles look amazing on you and make the most of your best features, but you have to learn what each style does on each type of body.
-Let’s discuss some of the pros and cons for some specific styles and what they can do for different figure types.

 Foundation and under garments

-Once you have found the perfect gown for your figure, then you must make sure that you have the perfect foundation and under garments to go with it.
-It does not make sense to find the most gorgeous figure hugging gown that looks incredible on you if it’s only going to show panty lines or hug you in places that you don’t want to be hugged.
-Foundation wear made by companies like Spanx are designed to be worn under your pageant dress to create the a smooth, flawless form that will make the most of your pageant dress.
+Foundation wear made by companies like Spanx are designed to be worn under your pageant dress to create a smooth, flawless form that will make the most of your pageant dress.
 Also make sure that you get the right bra for your gown, and if you cannot wear a bra, have cups sewn into your gown.
-You may not require a bra, but you just want to make sure that nothing is showing through your gown that should not be showing.

-Finally, the last thing to keep in mind when picking out your pageant dresses is the total picture that you are creating.
 You cannot just purchase a pageant dress and go on stage and think that you are done.
 You have to step back and assess your hairstyle, accessories and shoes, as well.
-Everything that you do has to complement the gown that you have chosen.
-The same hairstyle that you wore for interview, or opening number may not work for your gown.
+The hairstyle that you wore for interview or opening number may not work for your gown.

 You also have to be very careful when selecting jewelry with your pageant dress.
 Remember that you are in a pageant, not a prom.
-You do not need to wear 5 different accessories with your gown.
 Do not overdo it.
-You do not need to wear gloves or a necklace.
-Most pageant dresses have fabulous necklines and if you wear a necklace that takes away from the neckline, it just detracts from that and it looks amateurish.
-Bracelets are fine if you keep it simple and stick to just one, not an armful of shiny bangles.
-If you are in doubt about what jewelry to wear, be conservative and just go with the perfect earrings.
+Most pageant gowns have fabulous necklines and if you wear a necklace that takes away from the neckline, it just detracts from that and it looks amateurish.
+Bracelets are fine if you keep it simple and stick to just one.
+If you are in doubt about what jewelry to wear, you can never go wrong with some pretty earrings.